Biographies: 2018 Board of Directors

 Previously, Peters served as member of the Board of Directors for the Chicago Public Schools Career Academy and mentors high school students through the Development School for Youth (DSY) in the Chicago area.
 He also is an adjunct professor at DePaul University Graduate Business School.

-K. NIKKI WATERS, MEMBER
+K. NIKKI WATERS, Member at Large

 K. Nikki Waters is a seasoned professional specializing in the financial industry and payments.
 During the last five years, Nikki worked for Fiserv as SVP Consumer Marketing within the Corporate Marketing group.
 Prior to Fiserv, she worked for Visa, Inc. as Senior Business Leader of Strategy and Planning for Global Consumer Products.
 In this role, she helped develop product activities contributing to the global growth of debit and credit.